SunnySuite/Sunny.jl/README.md

 ## Overview

 Sunny is a Julia package for simulating magnetism.
-It emphasizes _symmetry-aware_ spin Hamiltonians, efficient solvers to capture _quantum effects_, and _comparison with experimental data_, e.g., neutron or X-ray scattering.
+It emphasizes symmetry-aware spin Hamiltonians, efficient methods for capturing quantum effects, and comparison with experimental data, e.g., neutron or X-ray scattering.
 Sunny is extensively documented, supports interactive visualization, and facilitates model fitting.

 ## Try it out